riyamodak/comp590-A05/README.md

 # Sleeping Barber
 ### Brynne Delaney, Riya Modak, Jiya Jolly

-Concurrency:
-- Each customer, the barber, the receptionist, and the waiting room run as independent processes

-Waiting Room:
-- Implements a FIFO queue with 6 chairs
+## Design Rational
+We made our design modular so each part was responsible for a different aspect of the problem.
+These modules communicated with eachother to achieve a cohesive simulation.

+**Waiting Room**:
-- Customers join and are removed when they time out
+- Customers join and are removed when they time out (5000)

-Barber Process:
-- Uses a single chair
-- Retrieves customers from the waiting room
+**Barber Process**:
 - Simulates haircuts with random durations

-Hot Swapping:
+**Hot Swapping**:
 - The HotSwap module uses an Agent and holds the current implementations for the barber loop and customer behavior
 - Behavior can be updated at runtime

-Timeout Management:
+  - We tested hot swapping manually in the shell by updating the barber loop during runtime and ensured following processes used new behavior

+**Timeout Management**:
 - Customers start a timer upon arrival
-- When picked up for service the timer is cancelled.
+- When picked up for service the timer is cancelled
-  - Prevents timeouts while in the barber's chair.
+  - Prevents timeouts if the customer is serviced while timer is still running

+**Debugging**:
+- Used `IO.puts` statements to get runtime feedback on actions
+  - i.e. customer arrival, removal from queue, haircut start and finish
+  - this helped us to check hot swapping, timeouts, and waiting room FIFO order